The Waves & Sand are Calling: What to Pack for a Beach Vacation

 So, if you want to know how to have the best beach day (or week) ever, you’ll need to think about what things to bring to the beach.
 No matter how long you plan to have your toes in the sand, we’ve got you covered with the ultimate beach essentials for a successful seaside trip.

 First thing’s first — you’re going to want to protect your skin from harmful UV rays at the beach.
-Sunlight reflects off the surface of the ocean, giving you a double whammy of exposure while swimming or engaging in watersports.
+Sunlight reflects off the surface of the ocean, giving you a double whammy of exposure while swimming or engaging in water sports.
 Definitely pack a sunscreen and lip balm with at least SPF 30, reapplying every two hours or so.

 If you or other family members have very fair skin, try one with SPF 50 or limit your sun exposure to prevent burning.

 As for accessories, a good pair of polarized sunglasses will fight glare and protect your eyes from UV light.
-Everywhere from local dollar stores to your optometrist will carry some variety of polarized sunglasses, with the latter allowing you even to fit them with your prescription.
+Everywhere from local dollar stores to your optometrist will carry some variety of polarized sunglasses, with the latter allowing you to even fit them with your prescription.

 However, any manner of sunglasses will provide some protection, so make sure to include your favorite pair (or two) on your beach packing list.